 Autonomous driving: It utilizes a range of software and hardware to automate various aspects of driving, minimizing accidents caused by human errors and maximizing passenger comfort.
 Honda, for instance, has developed a proprietary driver assistance system called Honda Sensing.
 Toyota has built its own Safety Sense suite that features lane departure warning systems and adaptive cruise control.

-Autonomous Emergency Braking: It’s a safety feature that identifies potential collision scenarios and applies the brake automatically to prevent or decrease the impact of the collision.
+Autonomous Emergency Braking: This safety feature identifies potential collision scenarios and automatically applies the brakes to prevent or mitigate the impact of a collision.
 Mazda and Subaru have developed such safety systems that accurately react to various types of obstacles, including pedestrians, animals, vehicles, and objects.

 Fuel Cell Technology: While many fuel-efficient and ultra-efficient cars are already mass-produced, hydrogen-powered vehicles are expected to be the next big thing in the transportation sector.
-Japanese automakers have been working on hydrogen fuel cell technology since the early 1990s, which is projected to reach a market size of over $43.2 billion by 2031, growing at a CAGR of 45.5% from 2023 to 2031.
+Japanese automakers have been working on hydrogen fuel cell technology since the early 1990s, which is projected to reach a market size of over $43.2 billion by 2031, growing at a CAGR of 45.5%.

 Toyota Mirai, Honda Clarity Fuel Cell, Nissan X-Trail Fuel Cell Vehicle, and Mitsubishi Fuso Canter E-CELL are some popular examples of hydrogen-fueled vehicles.